treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

 If you want to make a change to your setup, these are my recommendations sorted from least to most effort:

-1. Get a programmable keyboard (so you can remap things on the keyboard instead of the OS).
+1. Get a programmable keyboard.

-   Moving Escape to Caps Lock and [acting as Ctrl][Mod-Tap] when held are great modifications for a regular keyboard.
+   For example, moving Escape to Caps Lock and [behave like Ctrl when held][Mod-Tap] are great modifications for a regular keyboard.
 (You might be able to do that on the OS level too.)

 1. Get a more ergonomical keyboard.